Latino (singer): Biography

 Xeque Mate came in 2003.
-The playlist songs portrayed the biography of his last and enduring relationship.
-"Você Já Foi Mais Humilde" ("You Used To Be More Humble"), "Cartão Vermelho" ("Red Card") and "Medo Meu" ("My Fear") show that.
-In 2003, Latino did a cameo appearance in Kubanacan, a Rede Globo television soap opera (Rede Globo (Globe Network) is Brazil's biggest television network and the number one producer and provider of Portuguese language television programming in the world.
-It is also one of the biggest TV channels in the world, watched by 80 million people daily).
+The songs on the playlist, such as "Você Já Foi Mais Humilde" ('You Used To Be More Humble'), "Cartão Vermelho" ('Red Card') and "Medo Meu" ('My Fear') portrayed the biography of his last and enduring relationship.
+In 2003, Latino had a cameo appearance in Kubanacan, a Rede Globo television soap opera.
 In the same year he released his first live CD: Latino Ao Vivo – 10 Anos de Sucessos.
 It was produced by Up In The Air Produções, distributed by Som Livre (Globo TV Organization record company) and joined all the greatest hits of his career.
 "Me Leva", "Não Adianta Chorar" ("There's No Use Crying"), "Só Você" and "Eu Amo Você", are some of them.

-Although his career can be described as successful, Latino's practice of taking hits from other countries and re-recording them has been met with wide criticism from the musical community in Brazil, mostly because his lyrics have no relation whatsoever to the original music.
+Despite his successful career, Latino's practice of taking hits from other countries and re-recording them has been met with wide criticism from the musical community in Brazil, mostly because his lyrics have no relation whatsoever to the original music.

 On September 17, 2012, Latino posted in his YouTube channel a video containing a Brazilian version of the Korean hit "Gangnam Style" with the name "Despedida de Solteiro (Laçar, Puxar, Beijar)".
-After it, YouTube had closed their YouTube account, with more than 100,000 "dislikes" on his video and numerous complaints from users, saying that the song was plagiarized and a cheap copy who spoiling the original version.
+After it, YouTube closed Latino's account, with more than 100,000 dislikes on his video and numerous complaints from users saying that the song was plagiarized and spoils the original version.

+Monkey

+In February 2014 the singer was given a robust capuchin monkey as a wedding present by a businessman who worked with Latino.
+He named the monkey Twelves.
+The name Twelves was a tribute to the singer's fascination with the number 12, and because Twelves was born on "12/12/12".

+On March 17, 2016, Latino posted a photo showing Twelves on his shoulder, while the Latino placed a hookah's hose to the monkey's mouth.
+The caption read: "Even Twelves wants to take a gangster-style photo".
+This caused controversy, with many followers criticizing his behavior.
+The post was deleted after the negative reaction, but the criticism continued.

 Sampled and covered songs

-Latino sampled Earth, Wind & Fire's song "Let's Groove" in his song "Provoca", he also sampled Backstreet Boys’ song "All I Have To Give" in his song "Solidão É Demais", Evelyn "Champagne" King’s "Shame" in his song "Divinas",and his secondary sample of P.M.
+Latino sampled Earth, Wind & Fire's song "Let's Groove" in his song "Provoca", he also sampled Backstreet Boys’ song "All I Have To Give" in his song "Solidão É Demais", Evelyn "Champagne" King’s "Shame" in his song "Divinas", and his secondary sample of P.M.
 Dawn’s "Set Adrift on Memory Bliss" (from original song True by Spandau Ballet) in his song "Carta Canção", from the album Latino 2000.

 His song "Festa no Apê" is a remix of "Dragostea Din Tei", from the Moldavian band O-Zone.
 The song "Sem Noção" is a remix of "Chacarron" from the singer El Chombo.